clundstedt225/Asteroids247/README.md

 # Asteroids247
-AG247 final project
+NHTI AGGP247 final project - Connor Lundstedt Developed with the monogame framework

-Most code written can be found in Asteroids247/asteroids/DrawingExample/Core folder.
+Most code written for project can be found in the (Asteroids247 -> asteroids -> DrawingExample -> Core) folder.